codercreative/password-generator-app/README.md

 **Test for Various User Scenarios**

+**Later Update**

-**Add a reset button even though it is not part of the Figma design**
+- Add a reset button even though it is not part of the Figma design

 ### Built with